Gustav Schmidt (general)

-Gustav Schmidt (24 April 1894 – 7 August 1943) was a German general in the Wehrmacht during World War II.
+Gustav Richard Ernst Schmidt (24 April 1894 – 7 August 1943) was a German career officer, finally general in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.

+Death

-Schmidt committed suicide on 7 August 1943 to avoid capture by the Red Army in the course of the Soviet Belgorod-Kharkov Offensive Operation.
+Most post-war sources state, Schmidt committed suicide on 7 August 1943 to avoid capture by the Red Army in the course of the Soviet Belgorod-Kharkov Offensive Operation (it cannot be clearly determined whether this occurred before or after capture).
+According to the war diary of the 19th Panzer Division, however, he was killed in action during the breakthrough from the Soviet encirclement.